rickymoorhouse/blog/content/blog/2022/costa-rica-ziplining/index.md

 tags:
  - costa-rica
 hideImages: true
+fetured: GPTempDownload.jpeg
 date: 2022-04-17
 ---

-We started with an early breakfast at 7 with seats right by the front of the restaurant overloking the volcano watching birds over the water and then headed over to the reception to be picked up at 8:15 for Sky trek.
+We started with an early breakfast at 7 with seats right by the front of the restaurant overlooking the volcano watching birds over the water and then headed over to the reception to be picked up at 8:15 for Sky trek.

 {{<fig "DSC_0473.jpeg">}}